Purpose

 | DROP [COLUMN] | Drops a column.

 | ADD FOREIGN KEY | Adds a foreign key.
-If you do not specify a foreign key name, the system automatically generates a foreign key name in the format of table name + OBFK + creation time (for example, t1_OBFK_1627747200000000 for a foreign key created on t1 at 00:00:00 on August 1, 2021).
-A foreign key allows cross-referencing data across tables.
-When you perform an UPDATE or DELETE operation on the parent table and the key value matches a row in the child table, the result depends on the ON UPDATE and ON DELETE clauses of the reference operation:
+If no foreign key name is specified, the foreign key name will be automatically generated in the format of table name + OBFK + creation time.
+For example, the foreign key name created for the t1 table at 00:00:00 on August 1, 2021 is t1_OBFK_1627747200000000.
+A foreign key allows cross-table referencing of related data.
+When an UPDATE or DELETE operation affects the key values of rows in the parent table that match those in the child table, the result depends on the ON UPDATE and ON DELETE clauses of the reference operation:

-SET DEFAULT operation. |
+SET DEFAULT operation is supported. |

 | ADD PRIMARY KEY | Adds a primary key.
-You can specify one or more columns as a primary key.
+You can specify one or more columns as the primary key.
 If multiple columns are specified, they form a composite primary key. |

 | ADD FULLTEXT [INDEX | KEY] | Adds a full-text index.
 For more information, see Create a full-text index. |